relode-dev/people-exercise/README.md

 Currently the people app simply shows a list of people with some data fields on each one.
 As part of this upgrade the user needs to be able to add/remove/edit people.
 Additionally, we need the ability to capture a note for each person.
 When adding a new person we need that to be its own screen as there may be a fair amount of marketing or instructional text that will get added later.
 However, the edit should be inline with the grid.
 We would prefer that the user explicitly initiate an edit.
 Deleting a person simply needs a confirmation.
 When adding a new person the following validations should be checked when the user attempts to submit the new record:

-- first and last name are limited to 50 characters
+- first and last name are required and limited to 50 characters
-- email and phone is required
+- email and phone are required
 - note is limited to 500 characters and is optional

+Now that people can get added or removed we would like to show the total number of people.
+The previous developer started this, but could not figure out how to do it.
+You should see where he left off with this.